 Corporate foundations also dedicate resources to support specific issues with a broader reach — across the country or around the globe.
 Several retail and consumer goods companies offer national grants to educators and schools such as General Mills Home Town Helper, Lowe’s, Dollar General and Best Buy.

 Independent foundations: almost anything goes

 The largest number of foundations, more than 63,000 by the Foundation Center’s count, fall into a third category: independent foundations.
 General purpose foundations may fund a wide range of programs.
 A quick review of their past grant winners will give you an idea of the amounts they give and the types of programs they favor.
 Grant Wrangler lists grants for teachers by category and points to many independent foundations.

 Family foundations and specific purpose foundations like the Lisa Libraries Foundation, an organization that donates books to nonprofits that support children, often have very narrow requirements for their support.
+The Milken Educator Awards is an initiative of the Milken Family Foundation that awards $25,000 to several outstanding teachers from dozens of states every year.
 Be sure to review eligibility requirements carefully.
 Grants Alert lists educational grants from all types of foundations as well as government grants.

 Government funding for education

 With more than 80 percent of school funding coming from local and state government sources, another way to support your school is to become an advocate for education funding.
 Access Quality Education offers education issue overviews and state-by-state details on current legislation.
 The Ed Tech Action Network focuses on issues and funding for technology in schools.
 If an issue matters to you, get informed and tell state and congressional legislators what you think.